Jess Jonassen: 2019–present: 100th ODI wicket, fourth world championship

 On 22 February 2019, Jonassen pulled off a "brilliant fightback" with the ball in Australia's five-run ODI win against New Zealand at the WACA, taking 4/43 off ten overs.
 Two days later, she claimed her second five-wicket ODI haul, taking 5/27 off eight overs in a 95-run win at Karen Rolton Oval to help seal a series victory.

 In the ODI leg of the 2019 Women's Ashes, Jonassen averaged 74 with the bat and 15.6 with the ball, setting up a dominant tour in which the Australian team would only lose one game.
 She also took match best bowling figures of 2/19 off four overs in the second T20I at the County Ground in Hove, helping to defeat England by seven wickets.

 During a 110-run victory against Sri Lanka at Allan Border Field on 7 October 2019, Jonassen became the fourth woman to take 100 ODI wickets for Australia, joining Cathryn Fitzpatrick, Lisa Sthalekar and Ellyse Perry.
 Achieving the feat in 67 matches, she was the second-fastest woman from any country to reach the milestone, only behind Fitzpatrick's record of 64 innings.

 Jonassen managed her first T20I five-wicket haul in the final of the 2020 Tri-Nation Series at the Junction Oval, taking 5/12 off four overs to "completely swing the momentum of the game" and help her team defeat India by eleven runs.
 In the opening fixture of the 2020 ICC Women's T20 World Cup at Sydney Showground Stadium, also against India, she finished with bowling figures of 2/24 but Australia would lose the match by 17 runs.
 Then in the tournament final at the Melbourne Cricket Ground, meeting India once again, Jonassen took 3/20 as Australia successfully defended their world title with a commanding 85-run victory.

 In January 2022, Jonassen was named in Australia's squad for their series against England to contest the Women's Ashes.
 Later the same month, she was named in Australia's team for the 2022 Women's Cricket World Cup in New Zealand.
 In May 2022, Jonassen was named in Australia's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

 Personal life

 Jonassen's nicknames are "JJ", her initials, and "Jono", the beginning of her surname.

-In February 2018, Jonassen became engaged to partner Sarah Gooderham.
+In February 2018, Jonassen became engaged to partner Sarah Gooderham and they were married in Hawaii 6 April 2023.
 The couple planned to marry in May 2020 but postponed their wedding due to the COVID-19 pandemic.

 Jonassen is an avid supporter of the Western Bulldogs (an Australian rules football team) and has a pet French bulldog named Alfie.
 She is also a keen guitarist.